 Bonus point – use RDS IAM auth via a go binary

-capability is using AWS IAM Auth instead of static credentials.
-As of this writing, I am unaware of a reliable method of vending the temporary database password using this IAM pattern and hoisting it in a way that the dbmate
+One final suggestion that further enhances the value of the golang capability is using AWS IAM Auth instead of static credentials.
+As of this writing, I am unaware of a reliable method of vending the temporary database password using this IAM pattern and hoisting it in a way that the dbmate CLI could leverage.
+It is, however, a small addition to a golang module for it to run as a pre-flight step.
+Considering the sensitivity of this type of worker, leveraging temporary credentials whenever possible is a net improvement.

 Leave a Reply